 Good luck with your installation!!

-After numerous requests from readers, who were wishing to support this site through the purchase of a charger, I have now worked with Sterling Power USA to add these chargers to the site.
+After numerous requests from readers, who were wishing to support this site through the purchase of a charger, I have now worked with Sterling Power USA to add the Sterling ProCharge Ultra chargers to the site.

 All the proceeds from the sale of these chargers is rolled back into "Marine How To".
 Purchases of store items get rolled back into the free "How To" articles posted on this site, in order to help keep it free.
 Want more in-depth articles?
 Buy products here and help support the free flow of information.